Ursula Vernon

-Ursula Vernon (born May 28, 1977) is an American freelance writer, artist and illustrator.
-She has won numerous awards for her work in various mediums, including Hugo Awards for her graphic novel Digger, fantasy novel Nettle & Bone, and fantasy novella Thornhedge, the Nebula Award for her short story "Jackalope Wives", and Mythopoeic Awards for adult and children's literature.
+Ursula Vernon (born May 28, 1977) is an American writer, artist, and illustrator.
+She has won numerous awards for her work in various mediums, including Hugo Awards for her graphic novel Digger, fantasy novel Nettle & Bone, and fantasy novella Thornhedge; the Nebula Award for her short story "Jackalope Wives"; and Mythopoeic Awards for adult and children's literature.
 Vernon's books for children include Hamster Princess and Dragonbreath.
 Under the name T. Kingfisher, she is also the author of books for older audiences.
 She writes short fiction under both names.

-Career
+Life and career

+Ursula Vernon was born in Japan to a military family and grew up in Oregon and Arizona.
+She studied anthropology at Macalester College in Saint Paul, Minnesota, where she first took art classes.